drklee3/meteor-car-dealership/README.md

     git clone --depth 1 https://github.com/oracle/docker-images.git
     cd docker-images/OracleDatabase/SingleInstance/dockerfiles/
     ```
-3. Download [Oracle XE 11.2.0.2](https://www.oracle.com/technetwork/database/database-technologies/express-edition/downloads/xe-prior-releases-5172097.html).
-You will have to make an account first to download it... 😠
+3. Download [Oracle Database 11.2.0.2.
+(11gR2) Express Edition for Linux x64](https://www.oracle.com/technetwork/database/database-technologies/express-edition/downloads/xe-prior-releases-5172097.html) (Download the Linux x64 version even if you are developing on a Windows host).
+You will need the  You will have to make an account first to download it... 😠
     ```bash
     # move the zip to the corresponding version directory
     mv oracle-xe-11.2.0-1.0.x86_64.rpm.zip 11.2.0.2/
     ```
 4. Build the Oracle Docker image
     ```bash
+    # express version v11.2.0.2
     ./buildDockerImage.sh -v 11.2.0.2 -x
     ```
 5. Clone this repository
     ```bash
     git clone https://github.com/drklee3/meteor-car-dealership.git
     ```
-6. Create an .env file.
+6. Create an .env file from the example given.
 You can change the Oracle database password in the
     [.env file](web/.env.example)
     ```bash
-    cd web
     # copy the example environment file
-    cp .env.example .env
+    cp web/.env.example web/.env
     ```
 7. Run docker containers
     ```bash